mikeewhite/ship-locator/README.md

 ### TODOs

-- [ ] Separate out elasticserach capability into a separate ship search microservice which consumes and reacts to 'ship-location-updated' events
+- [ ] Move search query from GraphQL API to Ship Search Microservice and use a federated GraphQL server so to present the combined API as a single endpoint